 Dyslexie is a special font that’s easier for dyslexic people to read than standard type.
-It’s free for personal use and easy to include in Microsoft Word, Excel or PowerPoint.
+It’s free for personal use and easy to include in Microsoft Word, Excel or PowerPoint for Windows or Mac.

 The font is specially designed, making it easier for the eye/brain to distinguish similar letters.